 La Compagnie Flight Cancellation Compensation

-Europe has laws to assist you if your flight is cancelled.
-Here’s the important information:
+The European Union has laws to protect you if your flight gets cancelled.
+Here’s what you should know:

-If your flight is cancelled less than two weeks before your planned travel date, you might get compensation up to €600.
-However, there’s a condition – the airline can avoid paying if they offer you an alternative flight that aligns closely with your original schedule.
+In the event of a flight cancellation less than two weeks before your planned travel date, you may be entitled to compensation up to €600.
+However, there’s a condition – the airline can avoid paying if they can get you on another flight that doesn’t mess up your plans too much.

 Advance Notice | Re-routing Requirements |